Learn

 1. Identify your data source

-The first step is to identify your primary data source where data from your organization originates.
-This could be any kind of database on-premises or in the cloud.
-Next, determine the destination you’ll replicate the data to.
-Potential destinations are major cloud data warehouses, data lakes or even another database.
+Begin by pinpointing your primary data source, where your organization's data originates.
+This source could be a database located on-premises or in the cloud.
+Once identified, decide on the destination for replicating the data, which might include major cloud data warehouses, data lakes or another database.

 2. Determine the scope of your database replication